 You can, if you wish, appeal against the decision not to offer your child a place at St Peter’ s School using the formal appeals procedure operated by BCP Council on behalf of the school.
 You must submit your appeal to BCP which has stated that any appeal which does not detail the grounds for the appeal will not be processed.

-WHAT HAPPENS AFTER I HAVE RETURNED MY APPEAL FORM?
+WHAT HAPPENS AFTER I SUBMIT MY APPEAL?

-WHAT HAPPENDS AT THE APPEAL HEARING?
+WHAT HAPPENS AT THE APPEAL HEARING?

 The Panel comprises three trained unpaid members of the public (one or two of whom who may have had experience in the area of education) but none of whom have any connection with the school or the Council.